COURSE UNIT TITLE

 Assessment Criteria

-1. Exam questions aim at measuring student's performance on discussing the social, cultural and literary issues, and his/her proficiency in developing a critical viewpoint.
+1. Exam questions aim at measuring student's performance on discussing the social, cultural and literary controversies, and help develop an analytical and critical viewpoint.

 2. Depending on analytical approach, questions may require multiple responses.